 Diarrhea can also be caused by malabsorption, the failure to properly absorb nutrients.
 Malabsorption is due to a defect in the intestinal cells responsible for absorption.
 This condition can be caused by several viruses (for example, canine parvovirus, coronavirus, rotavirus).
 Malabsorption may also be caused by any defect that limits the ability of the intestines to absorb liquids, or by defects in the pancreatic secretions needed for effective digestion.
 In rare cases, newborn pups may have diarrhea while they are being fed milk because they are unable to digest lactose.
 Dehydration and electrolyte (salt) imbalance, which may lead to shock, are seen when large quantities of fluid are lost (for example, from diarrhea).

 Changes in the color, consistency, or frequency of feces are another sign of digestive problems.
 Black, tarry feces may be a sign of bleeding in the stomach or small intestine.
 Straining during bowel movements is usually associated with inflammation of the rectum and anus.
 Abdominal distention (bloating) can result from accumulation of gas, fluid, or ingested food, usually due to reduced activity of the muscles that move food through the digestive system.
-Distention can also be caused by a physical obstruction such as a foreign object or intussusception (“telescoping” of one part of the intestines into another), or from something as simple as overeating.
+Distention can also be caused by a physical obstruction, such as a foreign object or intussusception (“telescoping” of one part of the intestines into another), or from something as simple as overeating.

 Abdominal pain is due to stretching or inflammation of abdominal membranes, and it can vary in severity.
 A dog may react to abdominal pain by whining, pacing, and abnormal postures (for example, the forelimbs outstretched, the chest on the floor, and the back legs raised).

-Your complete, accurate description of your dog’s history (age, signs of illness, current diet, past problems, and so on) combined with a veterinarian’s clinical examination can often determine the cause of a digestive system problem.
+Your complete, accurate description of your dog’s history (age, signs of illness, current diet, past problems, exposure to other dogs, and so on) combined with a veterinarian’s clinical examination can often determine the cause of a digestive system problem.
 When a digestive system disorder is suspected, your veterinarian’s initial examination might include a visual inspection of the mouth and abdomen for changes in size or shape; a “hands on” inspection of the abdomen (through the abdominal wall or through the rectum) to evaluate shape, size, and position of the abdominal organs; and listening through a stethoscope for any abnormal abdominal sounds.
 The veterinarian may also want to inspect your dog’s feces.
 When you call to make an appointment with your veterinarian, it is a good idea to ask whether you should bring along a recent stool sample to help with diagnosis.